A short yet rewarding trek through the heart of the Annapurna foothills, perfect for a quick Himalayan escape

 Trip Overview

 The Poon Hill Trek is a wonderful blend of simplicity and stunning spectacle.
 It is a short Himalayan adventure that feels far richer than its duration.
 Nestled in the Annapurna foothills, this trek takes you through winding trails, lush forests and terraced villages of the lower Annapurna regions, all while offering some of the most breathtaking mountain panoramas Nepal has to offer.
-Every step of the Poon Hill Trek 5 Days itinerary reveals a new face of the region and each day will feel like a completely new adventure.
+Every step of the Poon Hill Trek 5 Days itinerary reveals a new face of the region, and each day will feel like a completely new adventure.

-The highlight of this jounrey, of course, is the early morning hike to Poon Hill (3,210 m).
+The highlight of this journey, of course, is the early morning hike to Poon Hill (3,210 m).
 Standing on the ridge as the sun slowly hits the pristine stone of Annapurna, Dhaulagiri, Machhapuchhre and Hiunchuli will be an unforgettable moment that will stay with you long after the trek ends.
-But the overall journey itself is equally memorable, ascending through lush rhododendron and oak forests, pausing in small Gurung and Magar villages and resting in cozy teahouses will be a warm reminder of Himalayan beauty and hospitality.
+But the overall journey itself is equally memorable, ascending through lush rhododendron and oak forests, pausing in small Gurung and Magar villages and resting in cosy teahouses will be a warm reminder of Himalayan beauty and hospitality.

-Designed for beginners and time-conscious travelers alike, the Poon Hill Trek Ghorepani is short in distance but immense in experience.
-It is an odyssey that will awaken your senses, challenge your legs just enough to feel accomplished and leave your mind at peace amidst the quiet tranquility of the mountains.
+Designed for beginners and time-conscious travellers alike, the Poon Hill Trek Ghorepani is short in distance but immense in experience.
+It is an odyssey that will awaken your senses, challenge your legs just enough to feel accomplished and leave your mind at peace amidst the quiet tranquillity of the mountains.
 By the end of the trek, it is not just the sunrise or the peaks that will stay in your mind.
 The feeling of connection to the mountains, the trails and the vibrant life of the Annapurna region will be your treasured memory down the lane.

 Outline Itinerary Plan

-Day 02: Continue trekking from Ulleri uphill to Ghorepani (2,874 m): 4 to 5 hours
+Day 02: Continue trekking from Ulleri uphill to Ghorepani (2,880 m / 9,448 ft) | Distance: 8.3 km (5.1 miles) | Duration: 5 hours

-Day 03: Early hike to Poon Hill (3,210 m) for sunrise views, then proceed on the trail to Chuile (2,195 m): 6 to 7 hours
+Day 03: Early hike to Poon Hill (3,210 m / 10,531 ft) for sunrise views, then proceed on the trail to Chuile (2,560 m / 8,398 ft) | Distance: 13 km (8 miles) | Duration: 6-7 hours

-Day 04: Journey from Chuile down to Jhinu Danda (1,780 m): 5 to 6 hours
+Day 04: Journey from Chuile down to Jhinu Danda (1,780 m / 5,840 ft) | Distance: 11.8 km (7.3 miles) | Duration: 6 hours

 Trip Itinerary